tsevdos/tsevdos.me/src/content/posts/wrap-any-amount-of-elements-with-jquery.md

 ---
-title: "Wrap any amount of elements with jQuery"
+title: Wrap any amount of elements with jQuery
 date: "2011-02-24"
-permalink: /javascript/wrap-any-amount-of-elements-with-jquery/
-categories:
+category: javascript
+tags:
   - javascript
-tags:
   - jQuery
 ---